Naimish314/ip/README.md

 d)Write a command to extract 3 characters from the 2nd position of supplier column.
 -ANS-
-SELECT SUBSTRING(Supplier, 2, 3) AS ExtractedChars
+SELECT SUBSTRING(Supplier, 2, 3) AS Extracted_Chars
 FROM PRODUCT;

 e)Display average price of each supplier
 -ANS-
-SELECT Supplier, AVG(Price) AS AveragePrice F
+SELECT Supplier, AVG(Price) AS Average_Price
-ROM PRODUCT
+FROM PRODUCT
 GROUP BY Supplier;

 f)Display average price of each supplier whose supplier name is ‘Samsung’.
 -ANS-
-SELECT Supplier, AVG(Price) AS AveragePrice
+SELECT Supplier, AVG(Price) AS Average_Price
 FROM PRODUCT
 WHERE Supplier = 'Samsung'
 GROUP BY Supplier;